 Although the coronavirus pandemic has undoubtedly been challenging, it has also shown the best in humanity as communities come together to support their most vulnerable members.
 For businesses that work within the community, this then creates the opportunity to bring these local heroes into the limelight as part of their strategy.
 There is a wealth of great stories to focus on that may create a more positive framing of the crisis, as well as reminding consumers which businesses have been serving them through the toughest of trials.

 No matter what industry a business operates within, or whether the company is large or small, the COVID-19 pandemic has made it more and more evident that we are moving into a technological age.
 It is crucial for all businesses to develop a strong digital strategy, as the coronavirus pandemic has moved so many consumers and clients online.
 This trend seems set to continue into the future, as social distancing and staying at home becomes the ‘new normal’.

 At Inspired Works we have noticed a significant increase in the number of websites that now have an improved user-experience and responsivity to modern devices, this is a clear signal that businesses are prepared to invest in website development, optimisation and content to succeed in a market that has more than likely changed for good.

-As content becomes more important for online growth, Holly brings a wealth of expertise in social media management and compelling content creation to Inspired Works.
+As content becomes more important for online growth, Holly brings us a wealth of expertise in social media and content creation.